Wildfire: Post-fire risks

 After a wildfire, hazards remain.
 Residents returning to their homes may be at risk from falling fire-weakened trees.
 Humans and pets may also be harmed by falling into ash pits.
 The Intergovernmental Panel on Climate Change (IPCC) also reports that wildfires cause significant damage to electric systems, especially in dry regions.

 Chemically contaminated drinking water, at levels of hazardous waste concern, is a growing problem.
-In particular, hazardous waste scale chemical contamination of buried water systems was first discovered in the U.S. in 2017, and has since been increasingly documented in Hawaii, Colorado, and Oregon after wildfires.
+In particular, hazardous waste scale chemical contamination of buried water systems was first identified in the U.S. in 2017, and has since been increasingly documented in Hawaii, Colorado, and Oregon after wildfires.
 In 2021, Canadian authorities adapted their post-fire public safety investigation approaches in British Columbia to screen for this risk, but have not found it as of 2023.
 Another challenge is that private drinking wells and the plumbing within a building can also become chemically contaminated and unsafe.
 Households experience a wide-variety of significant economic and health impacts related to this contaminated water.
 Evidence-based guidance on how to inspect and test wildfire impacted wells and building water systems was developed for the first time in 2020.
-In Paradise, California, for example, the 2018 Camp Fire caused more than $150 million dollars' worth of damage.
+In Paradise, California, for example, the 2018 Camp Fire caused more than $150 million worth of damage.
 This required almost a year of time to decontaminate and repair the municipal drinking water system from wildfire damage.

 The source of this contamination was first proposed after the 2018 Camp Fire in California as originating from thermally degraded plastics in water systems, smoke and vapors entering depressurized plumbing, and contaminated water in buildings being sucked into the municipal water system.
 In 2020, it was first shown that thermal degradation of plastic drinking water materials was one potential contamination source.
 In 2023, the second theory was confirmed where contamination could be sucked into pipes that lost water pressure.

 Other post-fire risks, can increase if other extreme weather follows.
 For example, wildfires make soil less able to absorb precipitation, so heavy rainfall can result in more severe flooding and damages like mud slides.